bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

   - title: "Proposal for `OP_UNVAULT` opcode that can emulate CTV"
     url: /en/newsletters/2023/01/18/#proposal-for-new-vault-specific-opcodes

+  - title: "Analysis of alternative design for `OP_VAULT` using MATT-style covenants and CTV"
+    url: /en/newsletters/2023/05/03/#matt-based-vaults

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Covenants